Regular and Singular Steady States of 2D incompressible Euler equations near the Bahouri-Chemin Patch: Singular steady states near

-We will prove the following statement: \begin{theorem} Let $0<s<1$, there is a constant $\epsilon_0>0$, if \eqref{algebraic} has a unique odd-odd symmetric solution $\phi_{\epsilon} \in C^1(\mathbb{T}^2)$.
-Moreover, and there are multiple particle trajectories crossing the origin. \end{theorem} The uniqueness of the solution can be derived from maximum principle.(see for example, \cite{Pino1992AGE}.)
-For the existence of solution and $C^1$ convergence, when $0<s<\frac{1}{2}$, we could use the similar arguments as what we did in the proof of Theorem \ref{main}.
+Moreover, we have the following property \begin{itemize} \item \item The Lagrangian flow generated by $\phi_\epsilon$ becomes immediately discontinuous as multiple trajectories can emanate from or arrive at the origin in finite time. \end{itemize} \end{theorem} The uniqueness of the solution can be derived from the maximum principle. (see for example, \cite{Pino1992AGE}.)
+For the existence of solutions and the $C^1$ convergence, when $0<s<\frac{1}{2}$, we could use similar arguments as what we did in the proof of Theorem \ref{main}.
+For the case $\frac{1}{2}\leq s<1,$ we need better control on $\phi_\epsilon$ near the origin.